zoontek/wff/README.md

 }
 ```

-Better, no?
+Slightly better, no?
 Check out [https://github.com/Onemore/wff/wiki](documentation) to find more.